pruthvi247/learningAndThinking/ML/freecodecamp/CS50-AI-cource/01-Intro-ML.md

 Above screen shot is usually represented as graph like below
 ![[Pasted image 20240208082715.png]]
 **Goal test**:
-Way to determine whether a given state is a goal state (end)
+Way to determine whether a given state is a goal state (end state)

 **Path cost**:
 Numerical cost associated with a given path